 Fisheries Management Under 1982 UNCLOS

 UNCLOS governs fisheries on the high seas as well as the EEZ.
-The coastal state has an obligation to manage fish stocks in the EEZ.
+The coastal state must manage fish stocks in the EEZ.
 The need to ensure that:

 - ensure that fish stocks are not endangered by over-exploitation